Waterloo Fire Rescue

 The department is currently taking applications for residents who would benefit from a lock box program, intended for people who may be unable to unlock their door in the event of an emergency.
 The lock box will be secured to the residence and can only be opened by members of Waterloo Fire Rescue.
 Occupants would need to provide a spare key that can be placed inside the lock box.
 This free program is limited to those in greatest need.
 Simply fill out the online application, and a member from the department will be in contact.

-News concerning recent incidents and road or weather conditions are often provided through social media in addition to traditional news sources.
-Stay updated on recent events and news from the department with the following Facebook and Twitter feeds.
+News concerning recent incidents and road or weather conditions are often provided through social media, in addition to traditional news sources.
+Stay updated on recent events and news from the department with the following Facebook, Twitter feeds and on YouTube.